samply/beam/README.md

 ```

 - `from`: BeamID of the client requesting the socket connection
 - `to`: BeamIDs of the intended recipients.
-For this type of Task this is guaranteed to be be exactly one.
+Due to the nature of socket connections, the array has to be of exact length 1.
 - `id`: A UUID v4 which identifies the socket connection and is used by the recipient to connect to this socket (see [here](#connecting-to-a-socket-request)).
 - `ttl`: The time-to-live of this socket task.
 After this time has elapsed the recipient can no longer connect to the socket.
-(Already established connections are not affected)
+Already established connections are not affected.
 ## API

 ### Create task